By Mark Gauert

 I immediately began research and found that bidets are not uncommon in luxury bathrooms in this country.
 There’s even one in one of the most expensive houses in South Florida – the stunning, $38 million penthouse atop The Mansions at Acqualina in Sunny Isles Beach, which just recently went under contract.
-(Possibly because someone was tired of standing in line for toilet paper).
+Possibly because someone was tired of waiting for toilet paper.

 I rushed home and carried the review fixture upstairs to the bathroom the kids used to use.
 No one ever goes in there now, so I figured it would be safe if anything went wrong.
 There’s no batteries, electricity or fissile material required, so what could?
 (More on that in a moment.)

 Sure enough, as the instructions promised, installation on the toilet was easy.
 And, within half an hour, I was on my way to a more hygienic, toilet-paper free, “shower clean” experience.
 (I can recommend the Model SB221, the Lamborghini of bidets).

 But I haven’t used it much in the past year – did I mention the kids have moved out, and we never go into their old bathroom? – and I forgot the bidet was even in there, until breakfast the other morning.